Love Happens (2009 film): Production

 During development, the film was known as Brand New Day and Traveling.
 It takes place in Seattle, Washington, and was filmed in Seattle and Vancouver, British Columbia.

 On September 15, 2009, a lawsuit was filed by two writers claiming the film's premise was stolen from them, seeking an injunction against its release or to be awarded the film's future profits, estimated at $100,000,000.

 Release

-Box office

 On its opening weekend, the film opened at #4 behind I Can Do Bad All By Myself, The Informant!, and Cloudy with a Chance of Meatballs respectively with $8,057,010.

-Critical reception
+Reception

 Rotten Tomatoes reported that 16% of critics gave positive reviews based on 110 reviews with a score of 3.8/10.
 The site's consensus states: "Love Happens is a dull, chemistry-free affair that under-utilizes its appealing leads".
 Another review aggregator, Metacritic, which assigns a normalized rating from reviews of mainstream critics, gave the film a "generally unfavorable" score of 33% based on 25 reviews.